Strange Defeat

-Strange Defeat (L'Étrange Défaite) is a book written in the summer of 1940 by French historian Marc Bloch.
+Strange Defeat (L'Étrange Défaite) is a book written in mid-1940 by the French historian Marc Bloch.
 The book was published in 1946; in the meanwhile, Bloch had been tortured and executed by the Gestapo in June 1944 for his participation in the French resistance.
 An English translation was published by Oxford University Press in 1949 and by W. W. Norton in 1968.

 Background

 The book focuses on the causes of the French defeat in the Battle of France in 1940, and in part uses a relatively long-term view similar to that in his history scholarship (see Annales school).
 The main thesis of the book is that the French leadership failed to recognize that, since World War I, "the whole rhythm of modern warfare had changed its tempo."
 There are only three chapters: Presentation of the Witness, being a short personal history of a life devoted to historical study and interrupted by World War I; One of the Vanquished Gives Evidence, a factual account of his experience in the battle of France; and A Frenchman Examines His Conscience, a biting analysis of the thinking and actions of the generation in the interwar period.